THREE- AND FOUR-BAY HOPPERS

 Atlas offers N-scale models of both versions, which are available with or without peaked ends for a total of four variations.
 In the chart below, the later versions are indicated by “2960” in the ROAD column, and “P” indicates cars with peaked ends.

 Bluford Shops produced an N-scale model of this hopper, much to the delight of New York Central fans.
-Although Bluford refers to it as a 14-panel hopper, I’ve always counted the end panels, so it is referred to as a 16-panel car here.
-Though there may be minor differences in details, nearly all of the road names chosen are appropriate for the body style; I could find only one exception.
+Though there may be minor differences in details, all of the road names chosen are appropriate for the body style.
 Though I couldn’t locate pictures to confirm several road names, the dimensions in the Equipment Registers match those of the car.

 FORT DODGE, DES MOINES & SOUTHERN- I couldn’t find reference to this model in any of my Equipment Registers, so they were likely used in maintenance of way service.
 The Bluford Shops ad for the car did say they hauled ballast for the Chicago & North Western, which absorbed the FDDM in 1968.